maxant/kafka-data-consistency/mf/README.md

 ## TODO

+- slot doesnt react to changes in underlying model
 - ES via kafka and then the relevant component, rather than a dedicated one
 - add partner (inline widget)
   - add them to ES too